zenika-open-source/immutadot/docs/articles/immutability-in-js.md

 https://gist.github.com/frinyvonnick/7ec4cd039fd79f16864546c51b18ab95

-Easily readable and unified between arrays and objects, it replaces nicely assign and concat.
+it replaces nicely `assign` and `concat`, it is easily readable and creates a convention between arrays and objects.
 It is possible to spread multiple arrays and objects in a same literal.

 ## Why use immutability?